bereketAlemu-git/improved-CuMarket/README.md

 # improved-CuMarket

-This project is a digital marketplace application for listing and selling goods, created in C++ as part of the "Introduction to Software Engineering" course.
+This project is a digital marketplace application for listing and selling goods.
 The project focuses on using operator overloading, templates, multiple inheritance, and the strategy pattern to manage and search listings effectively.

 ### Setup
 Ensure you have a C++ compiler installed on your system.